goatzillax/doge_catcher/README.md

 Super dirty motion detection script.

-Requires python and mv-extractor (https://github.com/LukasBommes/mv-extractor)
+Requires python, PIL/pillow, and mv-extractor (https://github.com/LukasBommes/mv-extractor)

+Search uses a bitmap ("mask.bmp") to define search area.
+White pixels are ignore, black pixels are valid.

 The makefile is just to parallelize launch and allow for file-level restart, i.e.